-Durbin, Rubio Introduce Bipartisan Bill to Expand Health Care Workforce to Meet Nationwide Challenges Highlighted by COVID-19
+Durbin, Rubio Introduce Bill To Expand Health Care Workforce To Meet Nationwide Challenges Highlighted By COVID-19

-The COVID-19 pandemic has exposed health workforce shortfalls, while simultaneously imposing unprecedented strains on America’s heroic frontline health professionals.
+The COVID-19 pandemic has exposed existing health workforce shortages, while simultaneously imposing unprecedented strains on America’s heroic frontline health professionals.
 A substantial barrier in meeting our nation’s health workforce needs is the student debt associated with graduate health education—which can average more than $200,000.
 COVID-19 has also magnified alarming racial and ethnic disparities in health outcomes, which can be partially addressed by expanding the representation of minority populations working in health careers.
-In 2019, only 6.4 percent of doctors in America identified as Black or Latinx, despite Black and Latinx Americans accounting for 31 percent of the nation’s total population.

 The United States is projected to face a shortage of up to 120,000 doctors over the next decade, and the need for an estimated 200,000 new nurses for each of the next several years.
 Within these fields, there are significant shortages in both urban and rural communities as well as among specialties, including in primary care and behavioral health.
 COVID-19 has upended this equation, with providers being called back into service from retirement, fourth-year medical students being graduated early, and health professionals traveling across state lines to deliver care.